artkeller/DynamicAdaptiveFilterV2/README.md

 # DynamicAdaptiveFilterV2 *** IN PROGRESS --- EXAMPLES BELONG TO EARLIER VERSION ****
-DynamicAdaptiveFilterV2 is a versatile Arduino/C++ library for real-time filtering and smoothing of sensor data and analog signals.
+DynamicAdaptiveFilterV2 is a versatile Arduino/C++ library for **real-time filtering and smoothing of sensor data and analog signals**.
-It supports adaptive filters such as EMA, SMA, and FIR and is ideal for projects that require processing of noisy, irregular, or impulse-like signals, e.g., environmental sensors (BME680, SHT31), potentiometers, or voltage measurements (Vbus/Vcc).
+It supports adaptive filters such as EMA, SMA, and FIR and is ideal for projects that require processing of **noisy, irregular, or impulse-like signals**, e.g., environmental sensors (BME680, SHT31), potentiometers, or voltage measurements (Vbus/Vcc).

+---

 ## 🌍 Typische Anwendungsfälle
 - **Umweltsensoren**: Temperatur, Feuchtigkeit, Luftqualität